KopiasCsaba/StreamFixerBrowserExtension/README.md

 Skype offers [NDI](https://support.skype.com/en/faq/FA34853/what-is-skype-for-content-creators), that is almost a awesome, but it has two problems:
  * It only works on windows
  * It resizes if the participant's network quality changes drastically
- * + You might want to use another service wich offers better A/V quality
+ * ... and you might want to use another service wich offers better A/V quality

 You can "window capture" any video conferencing solution, but they are usually not designed with that in mind.
 When participants joining, leaving (or just speaking) the layout usually changes, not to mention if